Mr. Deeds Goes to Town: Reception

+In his diary, Reichsminister of Public Enlightenment and Propaganda Joseph Goebbels praised the film, writing, "Marvelous stuff from America, with Gary Cooper.
+Wonderfully made, excellent ideas, beautifully acted.
+I am delighted."

 This was the first Capra film to be released separately to exhibitors and not "bundled" with other Columbia features.
 On paper, it was his biggest hit, easily surpassing It Happened One Night.

 It was the seventh most popular film at the British box office in 1935–36.
 In a 2004 listing compiled by the British Film Institute, Mr. Deeds Goes to Town was placed at number 88 in their all-time chart based on cinema admissions in the UK, with an estimate attendance of 8.3 million.